ijinwang/CEPCHiggsPaper/README.md

 >>>>>>> branch-name (conflict marker ends, "branch-name" is the repository on servers)

 You should edit the file and remove the whole conflict area with your prefers, and do "git commit -a -m" and "git push" to solve the conflicts.
+Note that if conflicts exists you have to fix the conflicts as shown above before moving forward with other actions, otherwise it will be messy.

-test modification 5 If you want to discard your modification (make sure you want to do this!!) and restore previous version, use:
+If you want to discard your modification (make sure you want to do this!!) and restore previous version, use:

 $ git checkout -- modifiedfile.tex